- DTP Success Team

 DSST exams do not impose the burden of essay requirements.

-With straightforward multiple-choice questions with four (4) answer-choice options, the streamlined format of DSST exams showcases test takers' knowledge without typed essays.
+With straightforward multiple-choice questions with four answer options, the streamlined format of DSST exams showcases test takers' knowledge without typed essays.

 DSST exams employ a practical approach toward education, while CLEP exams are driven by academia.